amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks and Webhook Integrations.md

 * transmits structured data (such as callback or alert payloads), and
 * supports templating for customizing message formats.

-Meraki supports both static webhook receivers and dynamic callback URLs.
-Templates enhance compatibility with downstream systems by enabling fine control over payload structure and headers.
+Callbacks leverage the Meraki webhook system, supporting both pre-configured receivers and dynamic URLs.
+In addition, webhook templates can format the HTTP message body and headers for customized integrations.

 [Meraki Webhooks Guide](https://meraki.io/webhooks)